The IICT Story

-Our international reach has continued to expand over the years, and we currently provide membership and insurance cover to 39 countries.
+Our international reach has continued to expand over the years, and we currently provide membership and access to insurance cover in 35+ countries.

 Together with IICT, the complementary health industry is undergoing a quiet revolution.
 Many complementary therapists who have previously operated within the confines of traditional Association membership are choosing IICT for professional affiliation, as we provide a broader and more flexible atmosphere for their practice.

 Almost every week I hear from at least one of our new members expressing how happy they are to have found IICT.
 It brings me great comfort to be of service in this way; to know I have created an organisation that is meeting a growing need and gaining increasing traction as a viable and credible option for complementary therapists.